Migrate your database

 command imports the contents of the database from a specific directory to which

-a Kùzu database was exported to using EXPORT DATABASE
+a Kuzu database was exported using the EXPORT DATABASE

 command.
 Under the hood, this command uses the